Normalizing Flows are Capable Models for Continuous Control: Experiments

 The main aim of our experiments is to use NFs and question some of the standard assumptions across several RL settings. $(1)$ In IL, methods like diffusion policies~\cite{chi2024diffpol} are popular because they provide expressivity but at a high computational cost.
 Our experiments with NFs show that this extra compute might not be necessary~(\cref{sec:experiments-il}). $(2)$ In conditional IL, prior work argues that learning a value function is necessary for strong performance~\cite{kumar2020cql, chebotar2023qtransf, fujimoto2019bcq, agarwal2020opt}.
 Our experiments suggest that a sufficiently expressive policy, such as an NF, can often suffice~(\cref{sec:experiments-cil}). $(3)$ In offline RL, auxiliary techniques are typically used to support expressive policies.
 We show that NF policies can be directly integrated with existing offline RL algorithms to achieve high performance~(\cref{sec:experiments-orl}). $(4)$ In UGS, we show that a single NF can estimate both the value function and goal density, enabling better exploration compared to baseline that make stronger assumptions.

-In all experiments, we use the architecture described in \cref{sec:nf-arch} to implement all algorithms from \cref{sec:rl-vi-mle}, with further implementation details in \cref{app:implementation}. \textit{Across all problems~(IL, offline RL, online GCRL), we present results on a total of {82} tasks~(see~\cref{fig:task-viz}) with 5 seeds each, showing that NFs are generally capable models applicable to diverse RL problems.} Unless stated otherwise, all error bars represent $\pm$ standard deviation across seeds.
+In all experiments, we use the architecture described in \cref{sec:nf-arch} to implement all algorithms described in \cref{sec:rl-vi-mle}.
+Implementation details for all algorithms are provided in \cref{app:implementation}. \textit{Across all problems~(IL, offline RL, online GCRL), we present results on a total of {82} tasks~(see~\cref{fig:task-viz} for visualization of tasks) with 5 seeds each, which show that NFs are generally capable models that can be effectively applied to a diverse set of RL problems.} Unless stated otherwise, all error bars represent $\pm$ standard deviation across seeds.
+Finally, in~\cref{app:ablation-results}, we provide ablation experiments for various design choices and hyper-paramter values for some of the algorithms presented in this paper.